Tara Air Flight 197: Human factor

 The pilot in command was 62 years old and the copilot was relatively junior and with very little experience.
 This was the second flight of the copilot in that sector due to which it added additional pressure to pilot in command during the flight.
 They were flying in high altitude and difficult route in adverse weather conditions.
 The crew pairing was not satisfactory based on the nature of the flight and there was high cockpit crew gradient.
-The senior pilot had taken almost all total flight related duties including flying, monitoring and communications.
-Also, copilot was not assigned any operational role and according to Cockpit Voice Recorder, the Pilot in Command did not respond to the copilot's input regarding the deviation from the track and pilot in command was too late to regain the track while he noticed the fact.
+The senior pilot had taken almost all in flight related duties including flying, monitoring and communications.
+Also, the copilot was not assigned any operational role and according to Cockpit Voice Recorder, the Pilot in Command did not respond to the copilot's input regarding the deviation from the track and pilot in command was too late to regain the track while he noticed the fact.
 There was lack of crew resource management and workload management of the crew.
 The copilot failed to effectively monitor and challenge the senior pilot's decision which was causal to the accident.
 The pilot in command was overloaded by all the cockpit duties while dealing with the unexpected weather which significantly degraded his performance and contributed to his failure to make proper decision while tackling the abnormal situation.
 Also, pilot in command mistakenly believed that the light he had seen from cockpit was a safe visual area to proceed toward there.